Venice, Louisiana

 Venice is an unincorporated community and census-designated place in Plaquemines Parish, Louisiana, United States.
-As of the 2020 census, its population was 162.
-It is 77 miles south of New Orleans on the west bank of the Mississippi River.
-It is the last community down the Mississippi accessible by automobile, and it is the southern terminus of the Great River Road.
-This has earned the town the nickname "The end of the world."
-The ZIP code for Venice is 70091.
+Located at the southern tip of the Mississippi River Delta, it lies about 77 miles (124 km) south of New Orleans on the west bank of the Mississippi River.
+As of the 2020 United States census, its population was 162.

+Venice is the last community along the Mississippi River accessible by automobile via Louisiana Highway 23, and it serves as the southern terminus of the Great River Road.
+This location has earned it the nickname "The end of the world."

-In 2001, the combined population for Venice and the neighboring communities of Orchard (often considered a part of Venice) and Boothville, Louisiana, was about 2,740 people, with about 975 families.
-About 460 of those people lived in Venice.
+In 2001, the combined population of Venice and the neighboring communities of Orchard and Boothville was about 2,740 people, with approximately 975 families; about 460 of those residents lived in Venice.